PandaNL/nl.tonversteeg.pushover/README.md

 2. Grab your user key
 3. Create a new application for Homey https://pushover.net/apps/build
 4. Grab your created application key
-5. Go to devices on your Homey, and add a new Pushover user with your user & application/token key.
+5. Go to settings on your Homey, and under Pushover Notifications fill in your user & application/token key and save.